 This article explains some of the most common types of jaw surgery, the benefits associated with it, its safety, and the average cost.
 Jaw surgery before and after pictures, candidacy, preparation, procedure steps, and recovery are also reviewed.

 Jaw surgery is also called Orthognathic (or-thog-nath-ik) Surgery.
 Corrective jaw surgery is used to improve breathing problems and other functional problems that are common with a wide array of skeletal and dental irregularities.

 This procedure is performed by a board-certified oral and maxillofacial surgeon (OMS).
 Its goal is to improve oral function by adjusting the positions of the jaws and teeth.
 It can be used to help patients with misalignment of the upper and lower teeth that causes:

 - Open bite

 A board certified maxillofacial surgeon can perform various orthognathic procedures that realign the teeth and jaw bones, thereby enhancing their function.
-While jaw surgery is recommended for correcting problems with chewing, talking, and other day-to-day functions, it very commonly results in improvements to facial appearance.
+While jaw surgery is recommended for correcting problems with chewing, talking, and other day-to-day functions, it commonly results in improvements to facial appearance.
 Orthognathic surgery is not an outpatient procedure.
-It requires staying in a hospital or surgical facility for 3-4 days, the use of general anesthesia, and several months to fully heal from.
+It requires staying in a hospital or surgical facility for 3-4 days, the use of general anesthesia and several months to fully heal from.

 Benefits of Jaw Surgery

-Improving alignment of the upper jaw, lower jaw, and chin with orthognathic surgery has various possible benefits depending on the problems being corrected.
+Improving the alignment of the upper jaw, lower jaw, and chin with orthognathic surgery has various possible benefits depending on the problems being corrected.
 Some of these include: